EwenG/replique/README.md

 `:cljs/quit`

 Replique can be used to enhance your REPL with tooling features.
 Tooling features are optional.
 The code supporting them has not been loaded into the Clojure process yet.
-To leverage this features, your best bet is probably to use a plugin for your favorite editor or IDE.
-The following demonstrate how Replique can be used to provide autocompletion.
+To leverage tooling features, it is best to use an editor or IDE.

-Start a "tooling" REPL.
+Let's start a "tooling" REPL.

 `(replique.repl/shared-tooling-repl :edn)`

-The tooling REPL is designed to be consumed by the machine.
-This is why no prompt is printed.
-The first parameter, `:edn`, instructs the REPL to print the results of evaluation to the [EDN](https://github.com/edn-format/edn) format.
+Notice that no prompt is printed.
+By not pinting a rompt, we make the REPL output easier to parse by the machine.
+The first parameter, `:edn`, instructs the REPL to print the tooling messages using the [EDN](https://github.com/edn-format/edn) format.
 The tooling REPL currently supports two formats: EDN and [elisp](https://en.wikipedia.org/wiki/Emacs_Lisp).

-You can now query the tooling REPL for some code completion:
+Enter the following in the tooling REPL:

 ```clojure
 (replique.tooling-msg/tooling-msg-handle {:type :clj-completion